 with n occurrences of g and a.
-The type of g is $i \rightarrow i \rightarrow i$ and the type of a is i.
+The type of g is $i \to i \to i$ and the type of a is i.
 Such terms are called Goldfarb numbers.

 Goldfarb numbers are exactly those that solve the unification problem and have the type $i \rightarrow i$ .